Category Archives: British Columbia

 Friends began to visit the gardens, they brought their friends, and their friends brought other friends.
 Soon the garden opened officially three days a week.
 By the First World War, sightseers were flocking to the garden in tallyhos, on horseback, aboard country trolleys.
 Now, Jennie flung her garden gates wide open… and left them open seven days a week.

 When strangers peered in the windows of Benvenuto, friends would suggest to Jenny that she should charge admission.
-“Oh no” she’d reply, “the flowers are fleeting.
+“Oh no,” she’d reply, “the flowers are fleeting.
 Why shouldn’t people enjoy them?
 They’re free for all.”
-Only one sign asked for ‘privacy’, and still does today.
-Enclosed by white lattice, it was Jennie’s one retreat – her private garden.
+Only one sign asked for ‘privacy’ and still does today.
+Enclosed by white lattice, it was Jennie’s one retreat – her private oasis.

 IMG_9488